- Language: en

 Which tickets should be claimed?¶

 In the case of small changes, such as typos in the documentation or small bugs that will only take a few minutes to fix, you don’t need to jump through the hoops of claiming tickets.
-Just submit your patch and be done with it.
+Submit your patch directly and you’re done!

 Make sure that any contribution you do fulfills at least the following requirements: